-- a.
-Survey respondents rated their case managers highly in "Always" treating them with respect (98.7%), returning their telephone calls in a timely manner (93.5%), explaining services in a way they could understand (93.5%), and in involving them in discussing and planning their services (93.2%). - b.
-The length of time that services had been received affected how respondents rated some items on the survey.
-Survey respondents who received services for three years or longer were significantly less likely to indicate their case manager involved them in discussing and planning their services.
-Respondents who received case management services between 13 and 18 months were significantly less likely to indicate their case manager "Always" did a god job of setting up services for them. - c.
-Survey respondents indicated that their case managers helped them get services they did not have before (88%), that their situations were better because of their case managers' help (95%), and the case management services helped them continue to live where they chose (93%). - d.
-The results for 2015 are very similar to results from the 2014 survey.
-For both years, survey respondents rated case management services they received quite highly, with 96% rating them as excellent, very good, or good.
+- Survey respondents indicated their case managers treated them with respect (96%), returned their telephone calls in a timely manner (92%), explained services in a way they could understand (95%), and involved them in discussing and planning their services (91%). - Slightly more than half (52%) of the respondents indicated their case manager developed a care plan for the services they needed, with a little more than two-thirds (67%) of those indicating they received a copy of the care plan. - Persons of Color (80%) were significantly less likely than Whites (93%) to indicate their case manager did a good job of setting up services for them. - Baby Boomers (born 1946-1964) were significantly less likely than other generations to indicate their case manager returned their phone calls in a timely manner. - Survey respondents indicated that their case managers helped them get services they did not have before (81%), that their situations were better because of their case managers' help (92%), and that the case management services helped them continue to live where they chose (88%). - Nearly 94% of survey respondents were satisfied with the case management services they received.